NexusFusion/DarkWeb-Phantom-s-Terms-Of-Service/README.md

 We reserve the right to update these terms at any time.
 Continued use of DarkWeb Phantom after changes signifies acceptance of the updated terms.
 Contact Us:

-If you have any questions or concerns about these terms, please contact us at [Your Contact Email].
+If you have any questions or concerns about these terms, please contact us at nexus.fusion.hacks@gmail.com.
 By using DarkWeb Phantom, you acknowledge that you have read and agree to these terms of service.